UtterDonkey/scratch2js/README.md

 `forceSpriteUpdate()` requires 1 parameter - the id of the sprite to update.
 It is the same id that is used in `getSprite()`.
 This script will immediately update the sprite without waiting until the next frame.

+### 🌟Tracing Sprite Objects

+`trace(spriteObject)` will return the original sprite object.
+Useful for when getting sprite objects from a `spriteObject.clones` array.

 ### 🌟Packaging